 FileHold document management software has a powerful feature called FastFind that gives users the ability to search for documents within FileHold directly from any third party application.
-The most common application might be searching for images of invoices from inside the accounting application.
+A common use of FastFind is to searching for images related to an invoice number from inside an accounting application.
 In the accounting system the invoice number would be highlighted and the FastFind feature would quickly locate an image of any documents (invoices, purchase orders, requisitions, contracts etc.) with that number in FileHold.

-FastFind works in conjunction with the FileHold Desktop Application (FDA).
-Users can use keyboard shortcuts that perform searches directly from the 3rd party application into the FileHold to find related documents instantly.
+FastFind requires the FileHold Desktop Application (FDA).
+When the FDA is logged in, users can use keyboard to grab text from the 3rd party application and directly launch a search in FileHold to find related documents instantly.

 FastFind searches can be based on a full text search (file and metadata search) or a quick search.
 If based on a quick search, it will only search on that specific search parameter and nothing else in the system (unlike a full text search which will search through everything).
-Advantages of using a quick search with FastFind would be to be able to limit the search results.
-For example, if FastFind was only used to locate an invoice in FileHold from your accounting software, the search results would be limited to what documents would be found using “Invoice Number”.
+Advantages of using a quick search with FastFind would be to be able to narrow the search results.
+For example, if FastFind was only used to locate a invoices in FileHold from your accounting software, a quick search could be defined to limit the search results to only return invoice related documents.

 See Quick Searches for more information on configuring quick searches.
 FastFind is an optional feature that must be purchased and enabled in the license key before the feature will work.

-The FDA must be installed for the FastFind to operate.
+The FDA must be installed and logged in for the FastFind search to operate.

 - In the FileHold Desktop Application, go to File > Preferences and Settings > FastFind Preferences > Enable FastFind.